Djokovic, Federer in Wimbledon landmarks as title showdown nears - RFI

 Worryingly for the Hungarian, Djokovic has only faced nine break points through four rounds at the tournament.

-Federer, chasing a ninth Wimbledon title, boasts a 3-0 advantage over Medvedev and won his only meeting against Poland's 18th-ranked Hurkacz.
+Federer, chasing a ninth Wimbledon title, won his only meeting against Hurkacz, in straight sets in the Indian Wells quarter-finals in 2019.

 He struggled in his opener against Adrian Mannarino who had to retire injured at two sets each.